kgashok/WordClusters/Writings/misc/goals for genius.md

 ### Can I can change my mind, midway?
   - Preferably, no.
     - But the earlier you commit, the better the success
-    - But choose one of the above and be intense about it right away!
+    - But choose **one** of the above and be intense about it right away!
+      - It is okay to default to "Gold Medal" before choosing something else